 You will build on the Principles of Marketing module, and explore the global marketing environment.
 There is a particular emphasis on internationalisation and the creation and development of global markets.
 You will understand the principles, influences, and institutions affecting the development of international trade and global marketing strategies.
 You will analyse opportunities and constraints in the context of global marketing strategy, and the associated organisational and control issues associated with the development of global markets.
 This includes an appreciation of the importance of ethical and social issues.

 Optional Modules – choose one of the following

 You have the opportunity to link theory to practice by analysing a real organisational issue.
 Having identified a project (with the approval of both the client company and the Module Leader) you investigate a particular issue, one that can be supported through the relevant literature and by conducting primary research with the client.
 This module is not an internship but can be taken in conjunction with an internship you have identified and are participating in.
 The ‘issue’ in question may be current management problem for the client organisation or related to future strategic choices.
 The Client project provides you with a significant learning and personal development experience.

 The dissertation is an opportunity for you to explore and develop expertise in digital marketing.
 You are encouraged to choose a topic that will be valuable in your future career.
-This is a self-managed activity, with you driving your own research project, with guidance and advice by a supervisor, based on the proposal developed in the Research Methods in Marketing module.
+This is a self-managed activity, with you driving your own research project, with guidance and advice by a supervisor, based on the proposal developed in the Research Methods in Events and Marketing module.

 As our courses are reviewed regularly as part of our quality assurance framework, course content and module choices may change from those listed in the course entry.